 Post-hoc MCMC with glmmTMB

 One commonly requested feature is to be able to run a post hoc Markov chain Monte Carlo analysis based on the results of a frequentist fit.
 This is often a reasonable shortcut for computing confidence intervals and p-values that allow for finite-sized samples rather than relying on asymptotic sampling distributions.
-This vignette shows an example of such an analysis.
+This vignette shows examples of such an analysis.
 Some caveats:

 • when using such a “pseudo-Bayesian” approach, be aware that using a scaled likelihood (implicit, improper priors) can often cause problems, especially when the model is poorly constrained by the data